moai/moai-dev/README.txt

 In Xcode 3, right click the executable and choose 'Get Info.'
 In Xcode 4, select 'Edit Scheme' from the Schemes drop down.
 You will find the settings on the 'Info' and 'Arguments' tab the scheme editor.

-Developing for iPhone:
+Developing for iOS:

-Use xcode/iphone/moai-iphone.xcodeproj.
+Use xcode/ios/MoaiSample.xcodeproj.
 This sample project includes the Lua and image found in samples/basics/anim-basic.
 The Moai runtime is implemented in an OpenGL view.
 Look at AppDelegate to see how it is used.

 As Moai is written in C++, we've generally preferred Objective-C++ for our work.
 To make dealing with Apple's reference counting easier, we use a smart pointer called RefPtr <>.
 If you're planning to extend MoaiView and don't mind using Objective-C++, try it out for yourself.